 If you’re dependent on alcohol, then it’s likely that your alcohol detox will lead to withdrawal symptoms.
-This often includes physical symptoms like nausea, headaches, shakiness, irregular heartbeat, fever, and sweating or clamminess.
+This often includes physical symptoms like nausea, headaches, shakiness, irregular heartbeat, fever, sweating, or clamminess.
 You may also experience psychological symptoms like anxiety, depression, mood swings, insomnia, nightmares, agitation, and hallucinations.

-Depending on the type of facility, you may receive a medically assisted detox, which can help to ease some of these symptoms.
+Depending on the type of facility, you may receive a medically assisted detox, which can ease some of these symptoms.

-The length and severity of your detox symptoms will depend on several factors, including how much you drink and how often you drink.
+Your detox symptoms’ length and severity will depend on several factors, including how much you drink and how often you drink.
 In many cases, symptoms stop within four to five days after you last consume alcohol.

 Therapy & Support Groups

 When you’re ready, you’ll move on to the next phase of your alcohol abuse rehabilitation.
-This will often include a variety of therapies, like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), family or marriage therapy, and group therapy sessions.
+This will often include various therapies, like cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), family or marriage therapy, and group therapy sessions.

 During this time, you’ll likely also be introduced to support groups that can help you maintain your sobriety after your treatment is over.